Keyword Tax

 Part 2: What If a Competitor Offers Embeddings?

-The simulation data from Part 1 also quantifies the switching incentive.
-If a competing exchange offers embedding auctions, every participant can compare their surplus:
+If a competitor offers embedding auctions, every participant can compare their surplus:

-Specialists gain +0.828 per round — from losing money to making money.
+Specialists gain +0.828 per round, from losing money to making money.
 That’s the switching incentive that bootstraps the competing exchange.
-Generalists gain too, but specialists gain 4.6x more.
-They switch first, they switch fastest, and there are 11 of them to 4 generalists.
-The competitor’s marketplace bootstraps from the advertisers the incumbent is squeezing hardest.
+Generalists gain too, but specialists gain 4.6x more and outnumber generalists 11 to 4.

 The distribution moat

-Google pays Apple $20 billion a year to be the default search engine on Safari.
-Users go to Google out of habit and defaults, not because keyword auctions produce better results.
-The queries flow to keyword auctions because the users flow to Google, and the users flow to Google because of a default payment that costs more per year than most companies are worth.
+Google pays Apple over $18 billion a year to be the default search engine on Safari.
+Queries flow to keyword auctions because users flow to Google, and users flow to Google because of a default payment that costs more per year than most companies are worth.

-The keyword equilibrium is stable not because it’s optimal, but because the moat is expensive to cross.
+The keyword equilibrium is stable because the moat is expensive to cross.

 Where the queries are going